Back to System Design

-Design a dynamic pagination system for infinite scrolling.
+How would you design a dynamic pagination system for infinite scrolling?

 Cursor-based pagination + an IntersectionObserver sentinel that triggers loading the next page.
 Accumulate pages, track hasMore/nextCursor and loading state, virtualize the list, handle errors with retry, and address scroll restoration.
 Cursor (not offset) keeps it stable under inserts.